AlbertoBarrago/notes_be/README.md

  - `alembic upgrade head`

 ## N.B.

-Please if you don't find some requirements, or have some problem during installing steps; Send me a PM.
+- Please, if you don't find some requirements, or have some problem during installing steps; Send me a PM.
   I really appreciate ♥️

+- This project is evaluated by Cody 23k. 👍